Twoody/hotel/README.md

 If issues arise when trying to `firebase projects:list` or `firebase login`, try to reauth:
 - `firebase login --reauth`

 ### Firebase Costly Mistakes
 Infinite loops in functions.
 The easiest way to do this is to update a timestamp in a database in a function that triggers on updates (a noop write won’t trigger an event).
 I tried to propose detection mechanisms for this, but it would have required a very large mandate where every event emitter had to plumb tracing info from request to event to be successful.
 Sorry that I failed.

 Data models that grow N2 with your user base.
 This can be a trap in no-SQL databases due to the necessary normalization, which is why I’d recommend learning about Firebase Data Connect.
-It has a minimum price, but JOINs can keep your database small and your charges more linear, making it the best choice for certain applications (security is also simpler)
+It has a minimum price, but JOINs can keep your database small and your charges more linear, making it the best choice for certain applications (security is also simpler).

 Unbounded storage without any garbage collection or monetization strategy.
 If your users add 50GB/mo in storage and you keep it all around forever, each month will bill 50GB * the number of months your app has been around.